eogmau/Shelly-Power-Diverter/README.md

 # Shelly Power Diverter
-Power diverter of excess solar production using a Shelly 2.5
+Power diverter of excess solar production using a Shelly 2.5(ESP8266) or Shelly Plus 2PM(ESP32) with changes to the GPIO PINs

 In small scale grid-tied solar production, surplus power (production in excess of local consumption) is injected **for free** back into the grid.